Vindolanda: Findings

+Canid study

+The site is noted for its canid remains.

 Media attention

 In addition to the older initial findings of ink tablets, shoes and combs, several more artifacts and discoveries of note have been covered by the media.
 In 2017, the British newspaper The Guardian focused on a discovery of cavalry barracks that were uncovered during the excavation season that held a large number of artifacts including swords, ink tablets, textiles, arrowheads, and other military paraphernalia.
 Relative dating of the barracks had determined that they were built around 105 AD.
 The Guardian also publicized the discovery of a cache of 25 ink tablets found earlier in the 2017 season.
 The tablets were discovered in a trench in one of the earliest layers of the fort, dating to the 1st century AD.
 This discovery was considered to be the second-largest discovery of ink tablets in the world, with the first being a cache that was also discovered at Vindolanda in 1992.

-In the 2014 excavation season, BBC ran a story about the discovery of one of the few surviving examples of a wooden toilet seat to be found in the Roman Empire.
-In the same year, they also recorded the discovery of the only (very old, very worn) gold coin ever to be found on the site with a mint date of 64 or 65 AD, lying in a site layer dating to the 4th century AD.
+In the 2014 excavation season, the BBC ran a story about the discovery of one of the few surviving examples of a wooden toilet seat to be found in the Roman Empire.
+In the same year, they also recorded the discovery of the only gold coin ever to be found on the site with a mint date of 64 or 65 AD, lying in a site layer dating to the 4th century AD.

-In 2010, the BBC announced the discovery of the remains of a child between the ages of 8 and 10 years, which was uncovered in a shallow pit in a barrack room in a position suggesting that its arms may have been bound.
+In 2010, the BBC announced the discovery of the remains of a child between the ages of 8 and 10 years, which was uncovered in a shallow pit in a barrack room, in a position suggesting that its arms may have been bound.
 Further archaeological analysis indicated that it could be female.
 She is believed to have died about 1,800 years ago.

-Another find publicised on the BBC website in 2006 was a bronze and silver fibula modelled with the figure of Mars, with the name Quintus Sollonius punched into its surface.
+Another find publicised on the BBC website in 2006 was of a bronze and silver fibula modelled with the figure of Mars, with the name Quintus Sollonius punched into its surface.

-In 2020, archaeologists discovered a 5th-century chalice covered in religious iconography within a collapsed church structure.
-The images include crosses, angels, a smiling priestly figure holding a crook, fish, a whale, ships, the Greek letters chi-rho.
+In 2020, archaeologists discovered a 5th-century chalice covered in religious iconography, within a collapsed church structure.
+The chalice featured crosses, angels, a smiling priestly figure holding a crook, fish, a whale, ships and the Greek letters chi-rho.
 In addition, the chalice bears scripts written in Latin, Greek, and possibly Ogham.